Saturday, June 20, 2020

 It was found in the midst of a cultivated field at Odhare, Ramtek Basti, not very far from Gangtok on the southern slopes of the Himalayan ranges, in Sikkim, corresponding to the midland zone of Nepal’s topography.
 It is interesting to note that the word Odhare, where the specimen was found, means a cave.
 It would, therefore, point to the probable existence of such caves, where folks using such polished implements may have once lived in the remote past.
 Its occurrences in the cultivated field may be attributed in this context to a discard.
 The sides are flattened as in the cases of the other chisels from Nepal."

 I, along with my two fellow friends, Padam Parajuli and Kamal Sharma, visited this remote village, Odhare, some time back.
 The widespread rocky location looked like a probable site for early men’s settlement.
-Considering the fact that Odhare lies adjacent to Sajyong (another excavated site of early man's tools) and the mere fact that these two places are found along the old routes connecting Nepal and Sikkim with those of Tibet prior to Younghusband's 1904 route from Jelapla, there are ample chances that more priceless findings could be explored.
+Considering the fact that Odhare lies adjacent to Sajyong (another excavated site of early man's tools) and the mere fact that these two places are found along the old routes connecting Nepal and Sikkim with those of Tibet before Younghusband's 1904 route from Jelapla, there are ample chances that more priceless findings could be explored.
 Although nothing extraordinary about any so-called caves was heard off at Odhare, old folks did mention listening to "ghost" (!) stories of the large Rocky Mountains that were used to scare them off by their parents during their early days.

 No comments: